 The iOS 12 beta is plagued with a variety of issues ranging from minor bugs to serious performance issues.
 You should be able to fix some of these issues on your own, but some of them will require a fix from Apple in a future iOS 12 beta release.

-The iOS 12 beta is live for developers and the general public via the Beta Software Program.
-The first sevem betas deliver a suite of new features and enhancements, but they’re also causing problems for those testing the software ahead of the official release in the fall.
+The iOS 12 beta is still live for developers and the general public via the Beta Software Program.
+The beta delivers a suite of new features and enhancements, but they’re also causing problems for those testing the software ahead of the official release in the fall.

-The fact that iOS 12 beta is causing problems should come as no surprise.
+The fact that the iOS 12 beta is causing problems should come as no surprise.
 This is pre-release software and the point of the beta is to weed out these problems before the software is released to millions of iPhone, iPad, and iPod touch users around the world.

 That said, those of you thinking about trying the iOS 12 beta should know what you’re getting into before you hit the download button.

 In this guide we’ll take you through the current set of iOS 12 beta problems.
 The latest iOS 12 beta has a long list of issues and every upcoming beta will have its own collection of bugs and problems.

 We’ll also provide a variety of resources for those of you struggling on iOS 12 beta.
 Remember, if the beta starts causing problems on your phone or tablet, you aren’t stuck.
 You can get off the beta onto a stable version of iOS 11 whenever you want.

 iOS 12 Beta Problems

 Apple’s outlined a series of known issues and developers are providing feedback of their own.